PrajjwalDatir/CoronaStrike/README.md

 Also making a CoronaStrike game was an unique idea because instead of feeding people with too much scary corona news like live deaths and more scary incidents it brings out the positivity and sense of relief.
 And honestly who doesn't like playing relatable games and especially in this quarantine period.
-Thus we selected to work on the game.
+Thus I selected to work on the game.

 Current state of art to solve the problem: